- Your Government

 - Brush, leaves, grass, and other yard trimmings

-- Electronic components (cords, remotes, accessories, screens)
+- Electronic components (cords, remotes, accessories, monitors)

 - Printer ink cartridges (not toner)

-- Plastic (no film or wraps)
+- Plastic (no film, wraps or Styrofoam)

 - Shoes and textiles (good and bad condition)